gustavohenrique/cleanarchitecture/README.md

 ## Flavors

 - Javascript: A simple login SPA using VueJs + Quasar Framework
-- Go: A powerful server that supports Rest API using Echo Framework, gRPC server and embed static files.
-Also, it contains a `/metrics` endpoint and a RBAC auth system.
+- Go: A powerful server that supports Rest API using Echo Framework, gRPC Web, gRPC server and embed static files.
+Also, it contains a `/metrics` endpoint